Article Overview: Best Things to Do in Yellowstone National Park

 4. Lamar Valley

-Lamar Valley is one of the best places in the park to spot wildlife.
-Bears are frequently seen here, along with foxes, coyotes. and the park’s elusive wolf packs.
+Lamar Valley is one of the best places in the park (and the world) to spot epic wildlife.
+Bears are frequently seen here, along with foxes, coyotes, and the park’s elusive wolf packs.

 Around sunrise and sunset are the best times to see wildlife in any part of the park and the Lamar Valley is no exception.
 Bear jams are common here in the summer as tourists flock to areas where they might have a chance at spotting a grizzly.